-The Company has invested considerably in technology, looking to complete the SCORE project in the next year, and has plans to invest further in its store, e-commerce and fulfillment capabilities.
-The retail industry and our customers are changing faster than ever before and, as a result, the Company recognizes its need to significantly increase its agility and improve efficiencies.
+The retail industry and consumer shopping behaviours are changing faster than ever before and, as a result, the Company recognizes its need to significantly increase its agility and improve efficiencies.
 The ability to quickly respond to these new demands and continue to reinvent will be key to long-term growth and future success.